sharondrinkwaard/battleship-game/README.md

 - os
     - The os library was imported to create a function to utilise the os.system to clear the terminal.
 - sys
-    - The sys library was imported to create a function to restart my program so that previous data would not be used when restarting the game.
+    - The sys library was imported to create a function to restart the program so that previous data would not be used when restarting the game.
     It is also used to create a function to exit the game while playing.